-For a complete recovery, a sufficient amount of anti-venom is required to quickly to reverse the effects.
-Symptoms of a stonefish sting starts with excruciating pain and swelling, which quickly develop into paralysis, tissue necrosis, and even heart failure if left untreated.
+For a complete recovery, a sufficient amount of anti-venom is required to quickly reverse the effects.
+Symptoms of a stonefish sting start with excruciating pain and swelling, which quickly develop into paralysis, tissue necrosis, and even heart failure if left untreated.

 It’s often exciting to spot the most disguised critters when diving so remember to take notice of what’s hiding in the rocky seafloor or coral.
 What other camouflaged critters can you spot in our tank?

 Their venom sacs are found in their dorsal fin spines

 All 13 of them.
 Yes, the stonefish has 13 sharp dorsal fin spines along its back, each armed with two venom glands which release the deadly substance when the fish is disturbed or stepped on.
 In addition, the stonefish also has two pelvic and three anal spines hidden underneath its thick skin.